Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         9j.
 In the case of 9, if id3 tags are carried, the DashEventMessageBox MUST be formatted as defined in [=aomid3=]

-      10. The [=Ingest source=] SHOULD not embed inband event message boxes emsg in the timed metadata track or media tracks, however it is not strictly prohibited when conforming to this specification.
+      10. The [=Ingest source=] SHOULD not embed inband top level DashEventMessage Boxes emsg in the timed metadata track or media tracks, however it is not strictly prohibited when conforming to this specification.
-          In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance.
+          In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just in time packaging.

 Note: [[!MPEGCMAF]] has the notion of an inband DASH event message box to convey metadata and event messages.
-In the current specification a separate track is used instead to convey such information.
+In the current specification a separate track is used instead to convey timed metadata and event messages.
 Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by interleaving them.
 The [=Ingest source=] SHOULD NOT